fishtree-attempt/simple-linear-regression-public-health/episodes/01-introSLR.md

 > ## Exercise
 > A colleague has started working with the NHANES data set.
 They approach
-> you for advice on the use of simple linear regression on this data.
+> you for advice on the use of simple linear regression on these data.
 > Assuming that the assumptions of the simple linear regression model hold, which
 > of the following questions could potentially be tackled with a simple
 > linear regression model?
 Think closely about the outcome and explanatory
 > variables, between which a relationship will be modelled to answer the
-> research questions.
+> research question.
 >
 > A) Does home ownership (whether a participant's home is owned or rented)
-> vary across income bracket in the general US population?
+> vary across income brackets in the general US population?
-> B) Is there an association between BMI and pulse in the general US population?
+> B) Is there an association between BMI and pulse rate in the general US population?
-> C) Do teenagers on average have a higher pulse than adults in the
+> C) Do teenagers on average have a higher pulse rate than adults in the
 > general US population?
 >
 > > ## Solution
 > > A) The outcome variable is home ownership and the explanatory variable is
 > > income bracket.
-> > Since home ownership is a categorical outcome variable, this question is not
+> > Since home ownership is a categorical outcome variable, simple linear regression is not
-> > suited for simple linear regression.
+> > a suitable way to answer this question.
-> > B) Since both variables are continous, this question may be suited
+> > B) Since both variables are continous, simple linear regression may be
-> > for simple linear regression.
+> > a suitable way to answer this question.
-> > C) The outcome variable is pulse and the explanatory variable is age group
+> > C) The outcome variable is pulse rate and the explanatory variable is age group
 > > (teenager vs adult).
 Since the outcome variable is
 > > continuous and the explanatory variable is categorical,
-> > this question may be suited to simple linear regression.
+> > simple linear regression may be a suitable way to answer this question.
 > {: .solution}
 {: .challenge}